-- Business as usual principle and remain in a low inflationary environment. - Gradual return of user pay revenue that was loss during COVID-19. - Introduction of new services. - Operating grants and contributions based on existing recurrent funding allowing for indexation movement of between 1.5% and 2.5% in years 2 to 10. - Non-operating grants and contributions indexed to a level of known or likely capital contributions from other levels of government.
+- Business as usual principle and impacts of higher inflationary environment. - Gradual return of user pay revenue that was loss during COVID-19. - Introduction of new services. - Operating grants and contributions based on existing recurrent funding allowing for indexation movement of between 2% and 2.5% in years 2 to 10. - Non-operating grants and contributions indexed to a level of known or likely capital contributions from other levels of government. - Discretionary Fees and Charges revenue is based upon a unit rate increase of 2% per every triennial period and 1% annually in between.
+Revenue estimates include scenario adjustments for expected activity growth or decline. - Interest Earnings are calculated upon the likely cash balances during each financialyear and allowing for marginal increases in the base cash rate between 1.0% and 3%. - Employee costs indexed annually by potential Enterprise Agreement percentage increase of between 2.5% and 3.5% for the life of the plan.
+During the life of the plan, any movements outside the Enterprise Agreement range reflect changes to superannuation compulsory contribution rates, incremental pay level increases and changes to staff establishment.

-- Discretionary Fees and Charges revenue is based upon a unit rate increase of 3% per every triennial period.
-An activity growth factor of 0.6% to 0.7% is also applied per annum.
-Revenue estimates include scenario adjustments for expected activity growth or decline. - Interest Earnings are calculated upon the likely cash balances during each financialyear and allowing for marginal increases in the base cash rate between 1.0% and 3%. - Employee costs indexed annually by both the known and expected Enterprise Agreement percentage increase of between 1.75% and 2.5% for the life of the plan.
-During the life of the plan, any movements outside the Enterprise Agreement range reflect changes to superannuation compulsory contribution rates, incremental pay level increases and changes to staff establishment. - Materials and Contract costs to remain fixed in the short term and then increase by indexation for the remaining life of the plan. - Interest Expenses reflect the expected borrowing rate and debt profile.
+- Materials and Contract costs to remain fixed in the short term and then increase by indexation for the remaining life of the plan. - Interest Expenses reflect the expected borrowing rate and debt profile.